How to Retire Early and Wealthy…

-If you are relatively young (40′s or less) and plan to save and compound your way to wealth with paper assets, the good news is that it is a mathematically viable strategy.
+If you are relatively young (40's or less) and plan to save and compound your way to wealth with paper assets, the good news is that it's a mathematically viable strategy.
 The bad news is you must set realistic expectations because much of the apparent return on investment from paper assets is eroded by inflation.

 In short, you must set yourself up to win by designing your retirement plan consistent with the time, money, and energy required for success, and you must be willing to commit those resources to the process.

 Every person's situation is different and successful retirement planning must reflect that.
 One size does not fit all.

 Is your wealth plan uniquely fitted to you?